DeepSeek V3.5 review: $0.15 per million input tokens

 Release date: 20 March 2026 (reported, unconfirmed) | Status: Active | Licence: Open

 Editor's note: We could not confirm that a model called "DeepSeek V3.5" exists.
-Public DeepSeek pricing pages, the official DeepSeek API docs, and independent trackers show the lineup going from V3.2 (1 December 2025) straight to V4 (24 April 2026), with no V3.5 and no 20 March 2026 release.
+Public DeepSeek pricing pages, the official DeepSeek API docs (opens in a new tab), and independent trackers show the lineup going from V3.2 (opens in a new tab) (1 December 2025) straight to V4 (24 April 2026), with no V3.5 and no 20 March 2026 release.
 The figures below, pricing, benchmarks, the 1M context window, and at least one competitor name, could not be tied to any released model.
 Treat this piece as a reported-but-unverified product profile, not a confirmed review.

 If you only read one line about the cheap-model race in 2026, it's this: input pricing has fallen far enough that workloads nobody could afford a year ago are suddenly on the table.
 Reading a full document archive into a model.
 Watching a codebase around the clock.
 Chewing through a social feed in real time.
 The cost of "just feed it everything" has collapsed.